mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## RTP with QUIC Streams, QUIC Datagrams, and a Mixture of Both {#streams-and-datagrams}

-This document describes the use of both QUIC streams and QUIC datagrams as RTP encapsulations, but does not take a position on which encapsulation an application should use.
-Indeed, an application can use both QUIC streams and QUIC datagram encapsulations.
+This document describes the use of both QUIC streams and QUIC DATAGRAMs as RTP encapsulations, but does not take a position on which encapsulation an application should use.
+Indeed, an application can use both QUIC streams and QUIC DATAGRAM encapsulations.
 The choice of which encapsulation is used is up to the application developer, but it is worth noting the differences.

 QUIC {{!RFC9000}} was initially designed to carry HTTP {{?RFC9114}} in QUIC streams, and QUIC streams provide what HTTP application developers require - for example, QUIC streams provide a stateful, connection-oriented, flow-controlled, reliable, ordered stream of bytes to an application.
 QUIC streams can be multiplexed over a single QUIC connection, using stream IDs to demultiplex incoming messages.